 Difference Between Dynatrace vs New Relic

-Modern applications landscape is built with multiple technologies and interfaces with many third-party applications.
-It handles APIs of several service providers to fetch live data and also manages microservices to meet users’ expectations.
-With so much of complexities in its design, the current day applications will have to deliver good user experience aided by robust back end performance.
+The modern applications landscape is built with multiple technologies and interfaces with many third-party applications.
+It handles several service providers’ APIs to fetch live data and manages microservices to meet users’ expectations.
+With so much of complexities in their design, the current day applications will have to deliver a good user experience aided by robust back end performance.

-Since multiple agencies such as internal developers/power users, third-party vendors, and software service providers are involved in the development of the applications, it will be difficult for the internal team to monitor the performance and service level of individual components.
-For example, the performance of a web page has to be monitored by measuring the time it takes to a. login into the portal, b. load the page, c. complete a transaction, d. to send an email, e. do an LDAP search, e. download a file.
+Since multiple agencies such as internal developers/power users, third-party vendors, and software service providers are involved in developing the applications, it will be difficult for the internal team to monitor the performance and service level of individual components.
+For example, a web page’s performance has to be monitored by measuring the time it takes to a. login into the portal, b. load the page, c. complete a transaction, d. to send an email, e. do an LDAP search, e. download a file.
 It involves monitoring of hardware components along with software aspects in the performance measurement.

 Head to Head Comparison between Dynatrace vs New Relic (Infographics)